Muscle Worship

 - 1897: Sandow opened his Institute of Physical Culture in London and built a publishing and mail-order empire of exercise equipment, magazines and instruction, turning the developed male body into a mass commercial ideal.

-- 1901: Sandow staged a precedent-setting physique contest at London's Royal Albert Hall; since 1977 the Mr. Olympia winner has received a bronze statuette of him, "The Sandow."
+- 1901: Sandow staged a precedent-setting physique contest at London's Royal Albert Hall, judged alongside the author Sir Arthur Conan Doyle and the sculptor Charles Lawes-Wittewronge; since 1977 the Mr. Olympia winner has received a bronze statuette of Sandow, "The Sandow."

 Clinical naming